 It’s almost time to ring in the New Year.
-And this means we all start singing that same old tune of “new year, new me” mentality that includes losing weight and working on ourselves.
-In general.
+And this means we all start singing that same old tune of “new year, new me” mentality that includes losing weight and working on ourselves in the quest of self-improvement.

 It is great to set goals.
 I am a huge goal setter.
 But the problem is that most of us fall through on the promises we make it ourselves.